-Newport and its rocky bluffs overlooking the cool waters of the Atlantic provided the perfect place for America's wealthiest industrialists to build their opulent summer homes.
-Here they spent just a few short weeks each summer, escaping the summer heat in the eastern cities of Boston, New York and Philadelphia in the days before modern air conditioning.
-Since these homes were created as summer retreats, virtually all of them are not winterized and are open on a limited basis in the off-season.
+Since these homes were created as summer escapes, virtually all of them are not winterized and are open on a limited basis in the off-season.
 Some of the mansions are meticulously decorated for the holidays, and can make a trip to see them a truly magical experience.
 In the summer they host the annual Newport Music Festival, which features dozens of performances by solo artists to orchestras, making the mansions come alive with both the music of their time and contemporary artists.
-In addition the Newport mansions play host to a variety of other events, including the annual Newport Flower Show, the Wine and Food Festival, private events and countless weddings during the course of a year.
+In addition they play host to a variety of other events, including the annual Newport Flower Show, the Wine and Food Festival, private events and countless weddings during the course of a year.

-To purchase mansion tour tickets* or tickets for festivals held at the mansions each year, go to the Visitors Center on America's Cup Avenue, buy in person at the mansion, or in advance online at The Preservation Society of Newport County, where you can print your tickets on your home computer. *BECOME A MEMBER OF THE SOCIETY and get free admission to most mansion tours and special event pricing!
+The easiest way to purchase tickets for more than one mansion is to go to the Visitors Center on America's Cup Avenue.
+You can also buy tickets at each mansion, or in advance online at The Preservation Society of Newport County, where you can print your tickets on your home computer. *BECOME A MEMBER OF THE SOCIETY and get free admission to most Newport RI mansion tours and special event pricing!

 An Italianate-style mansion, Chepstow was built in 1860 and contains the original furnishings with important 19th century original paintings adorning its walls.
-This Newport RI mansion served as a summer residence to Edmond Schermerhorn and was eventually acquired by Mrs. Emily Morris Gallatin in 1911.
+It served as a summer residence to Edmond Schermerhorn and was eventually acquired by Mrs. Emily Morris Gallatin in 1911.
 The home was kept in the Morris family until bequeathed in 1986 to the Preservation Society, with its collections intact and an endowment by Mrs. Alletta Morris McBean.

 This opulent building is clearly one of the most famous mansions in Newport.
 Living up to its name, this "summer cottage" used 500,000 cubic feet of marble in its construction by the Vanderbilts.
 William L Vanderbilt had this mansion designed and built as a birthday present for his wife’s 39th birthday.
 He was also the brother of Cornelius II who owns the Breakers.
 The house was also designed by the architect Richard Morris Hunt, inspired by the Petit Trianon at Versailles.
 The cost of the house was reported to be around $11 million, of which $7 million was spent on 500,000 cubic feet of marble.
 It was a social and architectural landmark that set the pace for Newport's subsequent transformation from a quiet summer colony of wooden houses to the legendary resort of opulent stone palaces.